T

 transport hub

-The main airport serving Chiang Mai, located conveniently close to the city.
-It offers domestic and international flights, with various amenities for travelers.
+The main airport serving Chiang Mai, facilitating domestic and international flights.
+It offers various amenities including restaurants, shops, and lounges.

 Insider tips

-• Learn a few basic Thai phrases; it's greatly appreciated by locals.
+• Learn a few basic Thai phrases; it's always appreciated.

 • Stay hydrated, especially during warmer months.